-An impressive rear extension has been added to accentuate its importance.
-Set back from the road, the extension is connected via a subtle glass link, allowing its primary elevation to sit comfortably within the landscape and have a clearer address within the conservation setting.
-The extension is structured to have an enhanced feeling of space and light, connecting with the landscape while creating a focal heart that the modern house had previously been missing.
+An impressive rear extension has been added to emphasise its importance.
+Set back from the road, the extension is connected via a subtle glass link, allowing it to sit comfortably within the landscape.
+The design captures a feeling of space and light, creating a focal heart that the modern house had been missing.